-As per note 5, the Group had capitalized technology development expenditure of INR 402.13 million towards the development of hybrid starter motor (BSG technology) as at 1st Feb 2020.
-The development expenditure incurred towards Hybrid starter motor was put to impairment test as at 31st March 2023 and 31st March 2022.
 The recoverable amount of the entity was determined on the basis of value in use based on the present value of the expected future cash flows.
 This calculation uses cash flow projections based on the financial planning covering a five-year period in total.

-The management believes that any reasonable possible changes in the key assumptions would not cause the hybrid starter motor (BSG technology) carrying amount to exceed its recoverable amount.
-Carrying value as on 31st March 2023 is ₹ 228.30 million (March 31st 2022 : ₹ 308.73 million).
+The management believes that any reasonable possible changes in the key assumptions would not cause the Brand's carrying amount to exceed its recoverable amount.

-The recoverable amount was determined based on value-in-use calculations using a discount rate of 11.5% reflecting current market assessments of the time value of money and risks specific to the technology, covering a detailed five-year forecast.
+The recoverable amount of the brand was determined based on value-in-use calculations for the company using a discount rate ranging between 13%-14% reflecting current market assessments of the time value of money and risks specific to the business as at the respective dates, covering a detailed five-year forecast , followed by an extrapolation of expected cash flows using a terminal growth rate ranging between 4.%-5% as determined by the management.